investigativedata/investigativedata.io/docs/who-we-are.md

     __Gabriele Di Donfrancesco__ `he/him`{.muted}

-    *Researcher*
+    *Business Development and Investigations Fellow*

-    **Gabriele** is an investigative freelance journalist mixing OSINT, collaborative journalism, and classic techniques to shed light on environmental & white collar crimes, supply chains, and building speculation.
-He contributes to local and national news outlets in Italy, including RomaToday, IRPI, Domani, and RAI Radio, after years writing for La Repubblica.
-His stories have also been published in the US, UK, Germany, Spain, Poland, and France.
-He will spend some time at DARC as part of the Erasmus for Young Entrepreneurs initiative.
-He never won a price but he knows how to make a good espresso.
+    **Gabriele** joins DARC through the Erasmus for Young Entrepreneurs initiative.
+He is a freelance investigative journalist who combines OSINT, collaborative journalism, and traditional reporting techniques to shed light on environmental and white-collar crime, supply chains, and building speculation.
+He contributes to local and national news outlets in Italy, including RomaToday, IRPI, Domani, and RAI Radio, after years of writing for La Repubblica.
+His work has also been published in the US, UK, Germany, Spain, Poland, and France.
+He has never won a prize (yet!), but he does know how to make a good espresso.

     [:material-email: Email](mailto:gabriele@dataresearchcenter.org){.btn}
     [:material-linkedin: LinkedIn](https://www.linkedin.com/in/gabriele-di-donfrancesco-645036319/){.btn}